 The great thing about beginning an exercise program is that, as functional movement returns, the person's desire to be more active steadily increases.
-I'm always warning my clients not to go off and do too much if they feel better in a few days, but more often than not the next week they come in with a story of too much gardening, or going back to the pool or gym or running too early.
+I'm always warning my clients not to go off and do too much if they feel better in a few days, but more often than not the next week they come in with a story of too much gardening, or going back to the pool or gym or running too early, or going to an exercise class that was too advanced for their body at the time.
 This is one of the reasons I try to give my new clients a call after a few days, to remind them not to do too much.

 So what is proper, functional movement?
 It is movement in line with how we are designed to move.
 Our body is meant to be symmetrical left to right, and balanced front to back.
 Our body has vertical, horizontal and parallel alignment of load-bearing joints (ankles, knees, hips and shoulders), on top of which the head sits above the S-curve of the spine which is perfectly designed for the most efficient and effective use of energy for our movement.

 Bones go where muscles tell them, and each muscle has specific jobs to do.
-If a muscle is unable to perform that job, other muscles step in to cover for it.
-But those compensating muscles aren't designed for that job so don't do it as well, and they have their own job to do too so they get tired more quickly, leading to increased poor job performance.
+If a muscle is unable to perform that job, other (compensatory) muscles step in to cover for it.
+But those compensating muscles aren't designed for that job so don't do it as well, and they have their own job to do too.
+Because they are overworked, and not working as efficiently, they get tired more quickly, leading to increased poor job performance.

 Only functional movement, how we are designed to move, restores health.
 Body building or strenuous workouts can never replace or activate lost functions.
-All the stair climbing in the world wouldn't help Sally from yesterday's blog.
-Her disengaged quad that haven't been used for years, will not be available for work until she convinces her adductor muscles (on the inside of the upper leg) to butt out from bringing her leg forward during walking.
-In fact any active physical exercise that Sally does will strengthen the compensation, further reinforcing the dysfunctional pattern.
+All the stair climbing in the world wouldn't help Sally who had knee pain, and feet that pointed out.
+Her disengaged quads, that haven't been used for years, will not be available for work until she convinces her adductor muscles (on the inside of the upper leg) to butt out from bringing her leg forward during walking.
+In fact any active physical exercise that Sally does will strengthen the compensation (the adductors), further reinforcing the dysfunctional pattern.

 No wonder Sally is experiencing knee pain.
 The quadriceps are responsible for bringing the leg forward in a vertical line.
 When they can no longer do their job, the body has two options.
 It can recruits the adductors (muscles on the inside of the leg), or the abductors (muscles on the outside of the leg) to bring the leg forward.
 In so doing, they are placing more of a pull on the inside or outside of the knee respectively, and without the stabilising force of the quadriceps the bones in the joint don't slide and glide past each other easily.
 Long term this may cause damage to the bone or cartilage, and the person will experience pain.